Vacuum permittivity: Rationalization of units

-The unit of Gaussian charge, the statcoulomb, is such that two units, a distance of 1 centimeter apart, repel each other with a force equal to the cgs unit of force, the dyne.
-Thus, the unit of Gaussian charge can also be written 1 dyne1/2 cm.
+The unit of Gaussian charge, the statcoulomb, is such that two units, at a distance of 1 centimetre apart, repel each other with a force equal to the cgs unit of force, the dyne.
+Thus, the unit of Gaussian charge can also be written 1 dyne1/2⋅cm.
 "Gaussian electric charge" is not the same mathematical quantity as modern (MKS and subsequently the SI) electric charge and is not measured in coulombs.

 The idea subsequently developed that it would be better, in situations of spherical geometry, to include a factor 4π in equations like Coulomb's law, and write it in the form:

 This idea is called "rationalization".
 The quantities qs′ and ke′ are not the same as those in the older convention.
 Putting k_{e}′ = 1 generates a unit of electricity of different size, but it still has the same dimensions as the cgs esu system.

-The next step was to treat the quantity representing "amount of electricity" as a fundamental quantity in its own right, denoted by the symbol q, and to write Coulomb's Law in its modern form:
+The next step was to treat the quantity representing "amount of electricity" as a fundamental quantity in its own right, denoted by the symbol q, and to write Coulomb's law in its modern form:

-The system of equations thus generated is known as the rationalized meter–kilogram–second (rmks) equation system, or "meter–kilogram–second–ampere (mksa)" equation system.
-This is the system used to define the SI units.
-The new quantity q is given the name "rmks electric charge", or (nowadays) just "electric charge".
+The system of equations thus generated is known as the rationalized metre–kilogram–second (RMKS) equation system, or "metre–kilogram–second–ampere (MKSA)" equation system.
+The new quantity q is given the name "RMKS electric charge", or (nowadays) just "electric charge".
 The quantity qs used in the old cgs esu system is related to the new quantity q by: